-One of the main issues I see is that anyone who requests a refund is either ghosted or simply ignored.
-Take this lady here, who wanted Teddy Briggs to respond in writing, when in actual fact he kept sending voice clips, presumably so if it went to the small claims court he could say that's not his voice.
+One of the main issues I see is that some people who request a refund are either ghosted or simply ignored.
+Take this lady here, who wanted Teddy Briggs to respond in writing, when in actual fact he kept sending voice clips, strange?

 I suggest you read the terms and conditions of this course very carefully.
-It blatantly says no refunds, so you're in effect agreeing to no refund, even if you wanted one.
+As of January 2021, it blatantly says no refunds, so you're in effect agreeing to no refund, even if you wanted one.

-Eli's course has lots of testimonials but as he points out in his terms and conditions he doesn't verify the authenticty or accuracy of these, so how many are actually true?
+Eli's course has lots of testimonials but as he points out in his terms and conditions he doesn't verify the authenticity or accuracy of these, so how many are actually true?

 I guess we'll never know.
 We do know that many other people promoting Six Figure Brand Accelerator have their own luxury cars, which they claim were purchased from their eCommerce success.

 There is too many flaws with this training and course.
-Plus the over the top claims that are either full of shit or unsubstantiated by Eli.
-There are so many negative reviews about this course on platforms such as ProductReview, Facebook and Youtube.
+Plus the over the top claims that are either untrue or unsubstantiated by Eli.
+There are many negative reviews about this course on platforms such as ProductReview, Facebook and Youtube.

 You can be successful with eCommerce, but you will not be a millionaire this year.
 Plus you can't follow someones action plan and get guaranteed results.
 You are being sold a dream of luxury, fast cars and penthouses, beach holidays and private jets.